nvmcr/DataScience_HandBook/Machine_Learning/README.md

 4. We will try to fit a line through the points such that it passes through the origin.
 5. To find the best-fit line, start with a random line passing through origin.
 Project the data points onto the line.
 6. Goal is to minimize the distances from the data points to the line or maximize the distance from data points from origin.
-7. Either case works because, we draw a perpendicular line from project point to the actual point, we will get a right angled triangle with the data point vector as hypotenus (say a) which makes other two lines (b, c) are inversely proportional to each other. b,c are described in the above point.
+7. Either case works because, we draw a perpendicular line from project point to the actual point, we will get a right angled triangle with the data point vector as hypotenuse (say a) which makes other two lines (b, c) are inversely proportional to each other. b,c are described in the above point.
 8. It is generally easier to calculate c which is maximize the distance from data points to origin.
 So PCS calculates all the distances for every projected data point and finds the sum of squared distances (d1^2+d2^2+...).
 9. Now we rotate the line and calculate distances again and we repeat this to maxime the distance.
 10. The line with maximum value is called Principled Component 1.
 The slope of the line tells us on which axis the data is more spread/varied.
 Say we have a slope of 0.25 this means every 4 units we go along feature 1, we go 1 unit along feature2.
 This is like 4:1 feature mixture (linear combination of features).
 This 4 and 1 forms a right angled triangle on graph with 4.12 as hypotenuse.
 Scale theese values such that hypotenuse is 1.
 This gives us new values but with same ratio.
 This hypotenuse is now the unit vector that consists 0.97 feature 1 and 0.242 feature 2 is called an eigen vector for PC1.
-The eigen value is given by $\frac{Sum of squared distances}{NUmber of data points-1}$ which is nothing but measure of variation.
+The eigen value is given by $\frac{Sum of squared distances}{Number of data points-1}$ which is nothing but measure of variation.
 The eigen value shows the amount of say a PC1 has.
 11. The PC2 is given by a unit vector perpendicular to PC1.
 Scree plot is the plot with all the amounts of say for each PC.
 12. We remove everything from graph except the PC1 and PC2 lines with projected points on them.
 Then we rotate the PC1 and PC2 lines such that PC1 is horizontal to the screen for better visualization and map those points back onto the graph.
 13. When we have more than 2 features, we do the same thing as above, but instead of just using perpendicular PC2 we try all perpendicular lines to PC1 as there will  be more than 1 in 3D.
 And we just use the unit vector perpendicular to both PC1 and PC2 for PC3.